Articles in this section

 Invoices

-An invoice is a bill that creates a financial obligation for services or products rendered.
-Invoices can either be generated manually or auto-generated on a daily or monthly basis.
+An invoice is a bill that creates a financial obligation for services or products rendered for clients.

 Invoices include: